Back

 Last but not least, leading firms are increasingly relying on CRMs to capture and organize the information they collect about the logos on their market maps.
 Platforms like Salesforce, Dynamo Software,and Altvia track important contact and company data, as well as record every interaction and relationship milestone.
 Unlike static, siloed spreadsheets, CRMs effectively centralize market data and can even automatically refresh company details through integrations with leading data service providers and sales automation tools.

-Datasite is the leading SaaS-based technology provider for global mergers and acquisitions (M&A) professionals.
-Shortly after joining the team as Datasite’s Senior Vice President of Corporate Development, Charles Shannon was asked to create, build, and launch an M&A strategy in just 6 weeks.
+Shortly after joining the leading SaaS-based technology provider for global mergers and acquisitions (M&A) professionals, the company's new Senior Vice President of Corporate Development was asked to create, build, and launch an M&A strategy in just 6 weeks.
 The first step?
 Map the market.

-Charles immediately began using SourceScrub to discover, understand, and map founder-owned companies across the global M&A landscape— a process he continues to replicate to identify new and emerging companies each month as he explores additional sectors.
+He immediately began using Sourcescrub to discover, understand, and map private and founder-owned companies across the global M&A landscape- a process he continues to replicate to identify new and emerging companies each month as he explores additional sectors.
 After searching various lists by keywords like industry and ownership, he then filters them by data signals that indicate positive growth, like new hires and job postings.

-“SourceScrub gives me names of relevant companies that I otherwise wouldn’t even know exist — let alone that they’re growing,” reveals Charles.
-“The tool also feeds into itself.
-Once I have an initial list of companies, I can then search for others with similar profiles, which leads to another list, and so on and so forth.”
+"Sourcescrub gives me names of relevant companies that I otherwise wouldn't even know exist "let alone that they're growing," he reveals.
+"The tool also feeds into itself.
+Once I have an initial list of companies, I can then search for others with similar profiles, which leads to another list, and so on and so forth."

-Using SourceScrub, Charles was able to evaluate over 6,000 businesses, narrow this list down to 600 companies, and develop a comprehensive corporate development strategy just in time for the team’s board meeting.
-Creating his initial market map took just 4 weeks — a project that would have taken 12 weeks without SourceScrub, resulting in 3x time savings!
+Using Sourcescrub, this Corp Dev executive was able to evaluate over 6,000 businesses, narrow this list down to 600 companies, and develop a comprehensive corporate development strategy just in time for the team's board meeting.
+Creating his initial market map took just 4 weeks- a project that would have taken 12 weeks without Sourcescrub, resulting in 3x time savings!

 Stop the Madness!

 Market mapping has long been a source of anxiety and frustration for dealmakers.
-But thanks to the latest data and technology advancements, firms no longer have to spend weeks scraping the bottom of Google for basic company information — even when it comes to pre-transaction businesses.
+But thanks to the latest data and technology advancements, firms no longer have to spend weeks scraping the bottom of Google for basic company information- even when it comes to private businesses.

-Datasite is just one of the many future-focused firms that has experienced the benefits of technology-driven market mapping.
-See for yourself how SourceScrub’s private company intelligence platform can help your firm understand specific sectors, develop proprietary market views, and identify opportunities faster than your competitors.
+See for yourself how Sourcescrub can help your firm understand specific sectors, develop proprietary market views, and identify opportunities faster than your competitors.

 Just let us know if you’d like to schedule sometime for us to show you how data-driven dealmakers are taking advantage of these new capabilities.